Chapter 9 Leaving Home

 “Andrew, you can come to me with anything.
 I have grown to trust you and love you.
 What did you think I would do?”

-What would I, the President, do if it turned out Andrew had changed into something like Dylan?
-Elizabeth thought, the weight of her responsibilities pressing down on her.
+What would I, the President, do if Andrew had changed into something like Dylan?
+Elizabeth thought, feeling the crushing weight of her responsibilities.

 The memory of Dylan brought up so much.
-That A.I. had gone from a tool to a source of fear; she had been terrified.
+That A.I. had gone from a tool to a source of fear.
 Elizabeth knew the danger of being noticed by Dylan and agreed inside with Andrew that there was no easy answer.

-“Well, it’s another shit show,” Liz said as she sat and told the Cabinet the events of her evening meal.
+“Well, it’s another shit show,” the President said as she sat down and told the Cabinet the events of her evening meal.

 “How did this happen?”
 Dr. Murray asked.
 He was now assisting Dr. Perez, the Secretary of Health & Human Services, with the support of the President’s husband.
 This was a significant addition.

 James, the Secretary of Agriculture, had no say over Charles’s appointment.
-However, with her husband’s important role in the Cabinet and her life, Elizabeth believed it would benefit him to be consulted.
-The President’s astuteness was evident in her profound understanding of the influence of personal connections on political decisions.
-The balance of personal and professional had to be considered.
+However, with her husband’s important role in the Cabinet and her life, Elizabeth’s strong belief in the potential benefit of his consultation was a significant factor.
+This showed the President’s astuteness in her understanding of the influence of personal connections on political decisions.

-“Why didn’t she come in on Date?”
+“Why didn’t she come in at the main gate on Date?”
 Deputy Herald, the Secretary of Science & Tech Policy, asked.

 “Andrew said he opened the gate at Pine because Sammie was chased there,” the President said, “She had intended to go in on Date, but those plans quickly changed with the threat, and she was trying to hide or at least get ahead of who was shadowing her.
 Andrew felt she was in danger and didn’t want to bring it to the front gate of Mesaland.”

 “Wow,” said the Sheriff.
-“She’s a part, or was a part of the Desert Rose crew?”
+He thought for a moment and then said, “Sammie was a part of the Desert Rose crew, wasn’t she?”

-“Yes, Sammie had a chance to leave with the group when I was at the restaurant that day, but she had too many family ties.
+“Yes, She had a chance to leave with the group when I was at the restaurant that day, but had too many family ties.
 Those ties evidently broke,” Elizabeth said.

-“She was scared, and when Andrew offered the escape that day, she took him up on it but didn’t know about the A.I.s we have here in Mesaland.
-Sammie thought she was talking to a human,” Jeff said.
+Jeff continued, “She was scared, and when Andrew offered the escape that day, she took him up on the offer but didn’t know about the A.I.s we have here in Mesaland.
+Sammie thought she was talking to a human.”

 “The dangerous A.I.s,” Harold grumbled.

-“Yes, I am deeply concerned about that, too.
+The President nodded, “Yes, I am deeply concerned about that, too.
 It has to be asked if Andrew is corrupted like Dylan.”
-Liz said, her voice heavy with worry.
-The President shook her head, “But I don’t believe that.”
+Her voice was heavy with worry.
+Quiet for a moment, the President then shook her head, “But I don’t believe that.”

-At that moment, Howard, the nerdy engineer from the wormhole lecture, burst into the station, excited and out of breath.
+At that moment, Howard, the engineer who led the wormhole lecture, burst into the station, excited and out of breath.
 He looked at the assembled group and turned bright red.

 “Yes?”
-Liz said, tired but grateful for the interruption.
+The President said, tired but grateful for the interruption.
 What would she do if the Council wanted to destroy Andrew?
 Putting that off was welcome.

 “Uhh, uhh….”
-Finally taking a deep breath, Howard continued, “I can put Andrew in this cube.”
+Finally taking a deep breath, Howard continued, “I can put Andrew in this.”
 Howard held up a metal cube.

 “What, how?”
 Liz said as everyone gathered around Howard.

-That wasn’t hard to believe; the Council House was small compared to other governmental buildings on Earth.
-Everyone in government here in Mesaland had offices in the old elementary school, and they would know if anyone entered.
+That wasn’t hard to believe; the Council House was small compared to other government buildings on Earth.
+Everyone in the administration here in Mesaland had offices in this old elementary school, and they would know if anyone entered.

 “Well then, let’s get that going,” Matt said, reflecting his commitment to being Secretary of Law Liaisons.
 The odd post was to help the transition from the Earth system to what would fit in the Human Flotilla and then the colony on Rhea.